Diversity and Dynamics of Marine Bacterioplankton

 Microbial Responses to Emerging Pollutants

 Examining the response of prokaryotic and eukaryotic microbes to additions of nanomaterial and other emerging pollutants through mesocosm and lab-based studies.
-In collaboration with the Center for the Environmental Implications of Nanotechnology (CEINT).
+In collaboration with the Center for the Environmental Implications of Nanotechnology (CEINT) and the Ferguson and Gunsch labs at Duke.